tnrn9b/expert-eureka/README.md

 # expert-eureka
-### Check your PHP version
+### PHP Apache2 Modules
-Make sure you known which version of php you have installed. and that the necessary apache modules are enabled.
+Make sure you known which version of php you have installed, and that the necessary apache modules are enabled.
-Here are the steps:
+To check your php version enter `php -v` at the command-line.
+The output should resimble this:
 ```sh
    you@yourmachine:/$  php -v
    PHP 7.0.6-12+donate.sury.org~xenial+4 (cli) ( NTS )